 Multivariate analyses, such as ordinary least squares (OLS) regression models, provide information on whether the relationship between an independent variable and an outcome measure (such as group differences in the outcome measure) persists after taking into account other variables (such as student, family, and school characteristics).
 For indicators that include a regression analysis, multiple categorical or continuous independent variables are entered simultaneously.
 A significant regression coefficient indicates an association between the dependent (outcome) variable and the independent variable, after controlling for other independent variables included in the regression analysis.

 A number of considerations influence the ultimate selection of the data years to feature in the indicators.
-To make analyses as timely as possible, the latest year of available data is shown.
+To make analyses as timely as possible, the latest year of available data (at the time of the development of the indicator) is shown.
 The choice of comparison years is sometimes based on the need to show the earliest available survey year, as in the case of the NAEP and the international assessment surveys.
 In the case of surveys with long time frames, such as surveys measuring enrollment, indicators in the Condition of Education generally provide the trend for the most recent decade of data.
 In the figures and tables of the indicators, intervening years are selected in increments in order to show the general trend.
 The narrative for the indicators typically compares the most current year’s data with those from the initial year of the presented trend.
 Where applicable, the narrative may also note years in which the data begin to diverge from previous trends.

 All calculations in the indicators are based on unrounded estimates.
 Therefore, the reader may find that a calculation cited in the text or figure, such as a difference or a percentage change, may not be identical to the calculation obtained by using the rounded values shown in the accompanying tables.
 Although values reported in the reference tables are generally rounded to one decimal place (e.g., 76.5 percent), values reported in each indicator are generally rounded to whole numbers (with any value of 0.50 or above rounded to the next highest whole number).
 Due to rounding, cumulative percentages may sometimes equal 99 or 101 percent rather than 100 percent.
 While the data labels on the figures have been rounded to whole numbers, the graphical presentation of these data is based on the unrounded estimates.